befeist/RCA_closure_areas/RCA_data_exploration/README.md

 ```

 - *Ruttenberg et al collaboration* folder and subfolders is not available in the repository, it has to be retrieved from the DRIVE.
-- *scripts* folder contains Cullen's code to generate the objects for the polygons creation.
+- *scripts* folder contains Cullen's code to generate the objects for the polygons creation and Pol's functions to generate the RCAs.
 - *outputs* contain any results generated and stored from the code.

 # Lines Report